Electoral reform in New Zealand: 2011 referendum

 As part of the lead-up to the 2008 general election, the National Party promised a second referendum to decide whether or not to keep MMP.
 Upon gaining power, the party legislated that the referendum would be held alongside the 2011 general election, which took place on Saturday 26 November 2011.
 The referendum was similar to the 1992 referendum, in that voters were asked firstly to choose whether to keep the MMP system or to change to another system, and secondly to indicate which alternative system would, in the case of change, have their preference.

 Nearly 58% of voters voted to keep the MMP system in preference to any of the other four options, compared to 1993, where just under 54% had favoured MMP in preference to keeping FPP.
 On the second question, nearly one-third of voters didn't vote, or cast an invalid vote.
 Of those who did vote, nearly 47% favoured the former FPP system.

+Voting system referendum 2011: Part A Should New Zealand keep the Mixed Member Proportional (MMP) voting system?